titodelas/Shegram_Instagram_Detection/README.md

 -  [x] Download Profile Photo of the account
 -  [x] Analyze via Google Image search
 -  [x] Make a Database with the fake accounts
--  [ ] Build a Search tool to find accounts in the Database
+-  [x] Build a Search tool to find accounts in the Database
 - [ ] Show the results in console + webbrowser
+- [ ] Autodetect if is a fake account or not

 ## Contributing